multivitamins with iron

 The chewable tablet must be chewed or allowed to dissolve in the mouth before swallowing.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Liquid multivitamin may sometimes be mixed with water, fruit juice, or infant formula (but not milk or other dairy products).
-Follow the directions on the medicine label.
+Liquid or powder multivitamin may sometimes be mixed with water, fruit juice, or infant formula (but not milk or other dairy products).
+Follow the mixing directions on the medicine label.

 Do not crush, chew, break, or open an extended-release capsule or tablet.
 Swallow it whole.